zaknafeyn/LeetRooms/extension/README.md

 ## Download extension

-Download extension from the latest build in [GH Actions](https://github.com/zaknafeyn/LeetRooms/actions/workflows/extension.yml) and unzip archive in any place on your machine
+Download the latest extension release from [GH releases](https://github.com/zaknafeyn/LeetRooms/releases) and unzip archive in any place on your machine

 ## Install extension